Lucyjpjones/lj-fscr/testing.md

     Feedback action:
     - To pay using apple pay- this is included in my future development plans.
     - More search queries so I can search forums- this is included in my future development plans.
-    - Add a count onto the bag icon so users can easy see how many items are in their bag- this is included in my future development plans.
+    - Add a count onto the bag icon so users can easily see how many items are in their bag- this is included in my future development plans.
-    - bility for user to autofill address by entering postcode- this is included in my future development plans.
+    - Ability for user to autofill address by entering postcode- this is included in my future development plans.
 - Project posted on Slack, asking for feedback from fellow students.

 ### **Bugs**